Duration: 8 -10 hours

 During this tour you will discover Kakheti, the main wine region of Georgia.
 It is considered the cradle of viticulture and winemaking.
 The hot sun of this region, the fertile land, the green valleys and the hard work of the Georgian farmers have allowed the development of about 500 vine varieties.

 Shuamta Monastery was built later in the 16 th century.
 This monastery is still active.
 The big temple, the bell tower, the fencing parts of the monastery complex.
 According to the legend the monastery was constructed by Tina, the Kakhetin queen.
+When she was a little girl she had a dream where she was told to build an orthodox temple.
+In her dream she saw the site of the future monastery.
+The place appeared unfamiliar, and only when she married Kakhetin prince Levan, Tina recognized the place during her travel across Georgia.
+That was how the monastery was founded and later Tina took the veil there.

 Old legends continue to excite our imagination at the medieval academy of Ikalto.
 Late in the 6th century Saint Zenon, one of the “Syrian Fathers”, founded the Ikalto Monastery 7-8 km west of the town Telavi.
 The Monastery was famous as one of the most significant cultural-scholastic centers of Kakheti as well as of the whole of Georgia because of the Spiritual Academy in which outstanding Georgian philosopher Arsen Ikaltoeli used to live and work.
 Archaeological excavations revealed numerous workshops, wine-cellars, a smithy, store-rooms and other household rooms grouped around the Academy building.
 Educational center in Eastern Georgia raised the greatest Georgian Poet of the XII century Shota Rustaveli and had the largest winery in those days.